Manuel Aaron: Contributions to Indian chess culture

+In 1972, Aaron founded the Tal Chess Club at the Soviet Cultural Centre in Chennai, utilizing chess books, clocks, and equipment sent directly from Moscow.
+He translated instructional chess literature from Russian, German, and French to train players at the club, which a seven-year-old Viswanathan Anand joined in 1976.
 Having emerged in an environment with a minimal chess culture, Aaron was very sensitive to the growth of chess awareness in India.
 He did much to further chess as the Secretary of the Tamil Nadu Chess Association (1977 and 1997) and also as chairman of the All India Chess Federation.
 It was 17 years before India had its second International Master, V. Ravikumar (1978), and it had its first grandmaster (Viswanathan Anand) only in 1988.

 At the time of the 2013 World Championship match in Chennai, Manuel Aaron was still active in Indian chess circles.